rvbCMTS/PySkinDose/docs/source/user/install.md

 (install/installation)=
 # Installing PySkinDose

-Installing PySKinDose provides access to two interfaces.
+Installing PySkinDose provides access to two interfaces.

 * A python script that parses an RDSR DICOM file and creates output according to the settings used
 * A scriptable interface for customizing the use of PySkinDose to enable performing calculations on already parsed data dose reports